 Interspecies musical output includes techno, field recordings, collaborations with turkeys, wolves, and tropical birds, underwater music, old time mandolin, and songs.

-Recordings have been issued with various labels around the world including Smithsonian Folkways Recordings, Other Minds, and Rural Situationism, as well as numerous compilations and self-released collections.
+Recordings have been issued with various labels around the world including Smithsonian Folkways Recordings, Other Minds, Red Newt, and Rural Situationism, as well as numerous compilations and self-released collections.

 Musical Philosophy